Skip to main content

 By Teeth Whitening

 What if I brushed my teeth say 6 times a day with baking soda?
 Would they get really white?
-I want them super white and if I can find a cheap natural way to do it, I will invest the time of brushing my teeth many times a day. – Meghan
+I want them super white and if I can find a cheap, natural way to do it, I will invest the time of brushing my teeth many times a day. – Meghan

 Meghan – If you brush your teeth with baking soda, it can help remove surface stains from your teeth.
 Many brands of toothpaste now contain baking soda.
 But if there are stains embedded in your teeth, baking soda won’t break them down—neither will whitening toothpastes.

 If you decide to use baking soda for brushing your teeth, keep in mind that if you brush too often or to aggressively, you can wear down the enamel on your teeth, and they will look dull.
-Also, fluoridated toothpaste helps to break down bacterial and fight cavities.
+Also, fluoridated toothpaste helps to break down bacteria and fight cavities.
 Baking soda does not contain fluoride nor any other cavity-fighting agent.

 For a safer, more effective way of whitening your teeth, ask your dentist about what options he or she offers for teeth whitening, and how it can be made affordable for you.